TEN DAYS CYCLING – €1,420

 - Day One (Sunday) – arrive in the ancient Moorish town of Tavira, just inland from the lagoons and beaches of the Ria Formosa Natural Park (transfers from Faro airport provided).
 Meet your fellow riders at our hotel with our first group meal in the evening

-- Day Two – ride through countryside to the town of Estoi with its Roman ruins and 19th century palace, before going on a hotel in the traditional small city and market town of Loulé.
+- Day Two – ride through fields and orange groves to the fishing village of Fuseta and then turn inland, climbing into some wilder hills, before going on a hotel in the traditional small city and market town of Loulé.
 47km

 - Day Three – continue via country roads up into the edge of the hills that border the Algarve, visiting the pretty village of Alte before continuing to a guesthouse in the small town of São Bartolomeu de Messines.
 44km

-- Day Four – continue via the historic town of Silves before turning north and climbing up to a boutique guest house set in cork oak trees near the hill town of Monchique.
+- Day Four – continue via the historic town of Silves before turning north and climbing up to a hotel in the Monchique area.
 This is a fairly tough ride with one major climb but incredibly scenic.
 62km

 - Day Five – enjoy a rest and simply appreciate the fabulous views down to the coast, go walking in the mountains – or have a 16km ride to the summit of Foia, the highest mountain in southern Portugal

-- Day Six – ride from Monchique to the small town of Odemira.
+- Day Six – continue north to the small town of Odemira.
 Wild and remote countryside on the way down from the hills with some long descents – plus a few climbs!
 62km

-- Day Seven – an easier day going north through wooded hills and countryside before heading out to the coast and the small resort town of Vila Nova de Milfontes, set at the mouth of a river with some wild beaches just beyond.
-48km
+- Day Seven – after a couple of early climbs this is an easier day going north through wooded hills and countryside before heading out to the coast and the small resort town of Vila Nova de Milfontes, set at the mouth of a river with some wild beaches just beyond.
+56km

-- Day Eight – enjoy a rest day at Vila Nova or go for a morning ride up the coast to the north.
+- Day Eight – enjoy a rest day at Vila Nova and a walk on the beach.

-- Day Nine – turn south along this spectacular stretch of coast, visiting the dramatic cliffs of Cabo Sardão and the small seaside village of Zambujeira on the way to Odeceixe – which has it’s own dramatic beach.
+- Day Nine – turn south along this spectacular stretch of coast, visiting the dramatic cliffs of Cabo Sardão and the seaside village of Zambujeira on the way to Odeceixe.
 63km

 - Day Ten – continue south, with the chance to visit a couple more beaches on our way to the popular surfers’ hangout of Sagres.
 61km